 In December 1910, Reverend Schoenlein

-resigned, and in June 1911, Reverend Leonard O. Burry became the second pastor
+resigned, and in June 1911, Reverend Leonard O. Burry, who was also the pastor

 of the St. Mark's Mission.
 The following year, in 1912, the congregation was